AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 ## Cultural Diversity and Belief Systems

 Hypri is the most culturally diverse city in Toma, hosting adherents of numerous religious and philosophical traditions.
-The native population, known as [[Dweller]]s, maintains the oldest belief systems centered around the spires themselves and [[Sibannac]].
+The native population, known as [[High Dweller]]s, maintains the oldest belief systems centered around the spires themselves and [[Sibannac]].

 Major belief systems include:

-- **Spire Veneration** – Native Dweller practice focusing on the spiritual significance of the spires
+- **Spire Veneration** – Native High Dweller practice focusing on the spiritual significance of the spires
 - **Sibannac Offerings** – Ceremonial practice of casting deceased bodies from the spires as offerings to the grass deity
 - **[[Gludestit]]** – Ancient worship of [[Hidraal]] maintained by some traditionalists
 - **[[Asceptim]]** – Imported faith gaining popularity under [[Siela Qane]]'s influence